thesmartcoder7/AkanNames/README.md

 * In the case that the user leaves the form empty and tries to submit the form, the application should alert the user against submitting an empty form.
 * In the case that the user fills the date alone without filling the gender, the application should alert the user and ask the user to fill in their gender.
 * In the case that the user fills the gender alone without filling the date, the application should alert the user and ask the user to provide a valid date.
+* In the case that the user fills the date field with future dates, the application should alert the user and ask the user to not key-in a future timeline.
 * In the case that the user has provided all the proper details, the application should validate the input and generate the Akan name with their corresponding personality traits.

 ## Usage